district10/blog/_posts/post-0001-pandoc-readme.md

     orange|3.09

 The cells of pipe tables cannot contain block elements like paragraphs and lists, and cannot span multiple lines.
-Note also that in LaTeX/PDF output, the cells produced by pipe tables will not wrap, since there is no information available about relative widths.
-If you want content to wrap within cells, use multiline or grid tables.
+If a pipe table contains a row whose printable content is wider than the column width (see `--columns`), then the cell contents will wrap, with the relative cell widths determined by the widths of the separator lines.

-Note:  Pandoc also recognizes pipe tables of the following form, as can be produced by Emacs' orgtbl-mode:
+Note:  pandoc also recognizes pipe tables of the following form, as can be produced by Emacs' orgtbl-mode:

     | One | Two   |